Tropical cyclones in India: List of tropical cyclones by year

 Note that records before 1960 are largely unreliable and storms that stayed at sea were often only reported by ship reports.

 1860s

-A powerful cyclone hit Calcutta, India on 5 October 1864, killing an estimated amount of 60,000 people.
+A powerful cyclone hit Calcutta on 5 October 1864, killing an estimated 60,000 people.

 November 1867 Great Calcutta cyclone

 The anemometer in the city was blown away during the cyclone.
 A lack of storm surge minimized the overall damage from this system.

 1880s

 June 1885 Aden cyclone

 A cyclone had formed near the Laccadive Islands on May 24, 555 km west of southern India.
 The SS Mergui encountered the cyclone off the Horn of Africa, 400 km east of Socotra on June 1 and reported it stronger than the tropical cyclone which struck Calcutta in 1864.
 Just before midnight on the night of June 1, the Diomed reported winds of hurricane force and a pressure of 984 mb.
 The ship Peshawar reported a westerly hurricane at the east end of the Gulf of Aden towards midnight on the night of June 2.
 At noon on June 3, the Tantallon reported a pressure of 943 mb near 12.5N 45.5E.
 On June 3, the German corvette Augusta, the French dispatch boat Renard, and the British ship SS Speke Hall were lost in the storm in the Gulf of Aden.
 The system continued westward and shrank in scale as it moved into the entrance of the Red Sea, crossing the coast of Djibouti.
 It became the first North Indian Ocean tropical cyclone in recorded history to transit the gulf of Aden with fully hurricane intensity and held the record of westernmost landfalling North Indian Ocean tropical cyclone ever and also the only recorded tropical cyclone to make landfall in the nation of Djibouti.